 According to the Act, bids must be submitted in writing and sealed, by hand or by post to the address given in the call for tenders, and before the deadline for submitting bids, in accordance with the form and content requirements set out in the call for tenders.

-The Public Procurement Bulletin is the official publication of the Public Procurement Council and also an official source of announcements on Hungarian public contract procedures together with the EU's Official Journal.
-The Bulletin is published electronically three times a week.
+The Public Procurement Bulletin is the official publication of the Public Procurement Council and also an official source of announcements on Hungarian public contract procedures together with the EU's Official Journal (OJ).
+The Public Procurement Bulletin is published electronically three times a week.